CDelancy19/Stackathon/README.md

 This app is designed to scrape the web for ATP and WTA tennis tournaments and upload them to a subscribable Google calendar.
 This app uses Nightmare.js and Google Apis to accomplish this.

-Ckeckout the app at: https://tennis-events.herokuapp.com/
+Check out the app at: https://tennis-events.netlify.app/

 ## Start